hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 which will take the template and actually run the builds within it, producing any resulting machine images.

+Templates are JSON files which define one or more builds by configuring the various components of Packer.
+Packer is able to read a template and use that information to create multiple machine images in parallel.

 ## Builders

 > Builders are components of Packer that are able to create a machine image for a single platform.